MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/installation.md

 > When you start the client application you might see a message that \"you are not connected\".
 This means the connection setting is wrong *or* the UI service is not running.
 > The **Settings** button in this message will bring up the Connection settings screen.
 > ![UI Not Connected](media/ui-settings03.PNG)

+## Next Step: Best Practices for Quality Inventory

+Now that you have installed Universal Inventory on the customer environment, read the [**UI Best Practices for Quality Inventory Tutorial section**](quality.md) to learn some benchmark practices that Microsoft recommends that ensures your final SAM deliverables will contain high quality and valuable data-insights.